keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 This workflow contains the following steps:

-- **execute-load-tests:** Starts a new instance of a `KeptnTask` based on the `loadtests` `KeptnTaskDefinition` we have created earlier.
+- **execute-load-tests:** Starts a new instance of a `KeptnTask` based on the `loadtests` `KeptnTaskDefinition` we created earlier.
-The result of the step contains the `start` and `end` timestamps of the executed load tests.
+The result of this step contains the `start` and `end` timestamps of the executed load tests.
 - **keptn-analysis:** Runs after the previous node is completed, and accepts the reported `start` and `end` timestamps as input parameters.
 This interval is used to create a new instance of an `Analysis` where the response time and error rate during this interval is evaluated, using the `AnalysisDefinition` created earlier.
-The overall result (i.e. whether the `Analysis` has passed or not), as well as a detailed breakdown of each objective in JSON format is reported back to argo in the results of the step.
+The overall result (i.e. whether the `Analysis` has passed or not), as well as a detailed breakdown of each objective in JSON format is reported back to Argo in the results of the step.
-- **print-result:** Takes bot the `start` and `end` timestamps of the load tests, as well as the overall `result` of the `Analysis` as input parameters, and prints a message containing the result.
+- **print-result:** Takes both the `start` and `end` timestamps of the load tests, as well as the overall `result` of the `Analysis` as input parameters, and prints a message containing the result.
 - **print-json**: Takes the JSON object containing the analysis objective breakdown of the `keptn-analysis` as an input parameter, and stores the received JSON object as an artifact.
-This enables other nodes in a workflow to retrieve that artifact and use the information in there as input artifacts.
+This enables other nodes in a workflow to retrieve that artifact and use the information in it as input artifacts.
 Read more about the concept of artifacts in Argo Workflows [here](https://argo-workflows.readthedocs.io/en/latest/walk-through/artifacts/).

 ## Executing the workflow